badock/pageperso/index.markdown

 order: 1
 ---

-I am Jonathan.
-Welcome to my personal webpage.
+Hello.
+My name is Jonathan Pastor.
+I am software engineer in [Easyvirt](https://www.easyvirt.com/) in [Nantes](https://en.wikipedia.org/wiki/Nantes), developing tools for VMware infrastructures.
-I am currently a postdoctoral researcher working in the [STACK](http://stack.inria.fr/) team on the [SeDuCe](https://seduce.fr/) testbed for the study of energetical aspects in datacenters.
+Previously I was a postdoctoral researcher working in the [STACK](http://stack.inria.fr/) team on the [SeDuCe](https://seduce.fr/) testbed for the study of energetical aspects in datacenters.

-I have received my PhD from [Ecole des Mines de Nantes](https://www.imt-atlantique.fr/fr) in October 2016, by defending a thesis titled *Contributions to massively distributed Cloud Computing infrastructures*, under the supervision of  [Frederic Desprez](https://fdesprez.github.io/) and [Adrien Lèbre](https://web.imt-atlantique.fr/x-info/ascola/doku.php?id=internet:members:alebre08:overview).
+I have received a computer science PhD from [Ecole des Mines de Nantes](https://www.imt-atlantique.fr/fr) in October 2016, by defending a thesis titled *Contributions to massively distributed Cloud Computing infrastructures*, under the supervision of  [Frederic Desprez](https://fdesprez.github.io/) and [Adrien Lèbre](https://web.imt-atlantique.fr/x-info/ascola/doku.php?id=internet:members:alebre08:overview).